QueenOfSquiggles/Squiggles-Core-4X/README.md

 The three main "objects" for this library are the `addons`, `Core`, and `squiggles_config.tres`.
 Each of these can and should be dropped into the root folder. `addons` and `Core` are set up to support symbolic linking.
 The `squiggles_config.tres` is a custom resource that defines the configurations for your game.

+Refer to the [guide in the docs](https://queenofsquiggles.github.io/Squiggles-Core-4X/articles/installation.html) for more information in installation and setup!

 ## [Further Documentation](https://queenofsquiggles.github.io/Squiggles-Core-4X/)

 ### Steps